 This part of automotive engine performance or tune-up includes the ignition system of the automobile from the theory of operation through the testing and repair procedures.
-General shop procedures, with emphasis on test equipment such as generic and manufactures scan tools, along with safety and use of shop and flat rate manuals are covered.
-(Spring Odd Year).
+General shop procedures, with emphasis on test equipment such as generic and manufactured scan tools, along with safety and use of the shop and flat rate manuals are covered.
+(Spring Odd Years).